DylanZammit/blackjack-simulator/README.md

 ```
 </details>

-Alternatively, you can override the `strategy` and `get_stake` methods of `blackjack.Simulator.Simulation` class as follows
+Alternatively, you can override the `strategy` and `get_stake` methods of `blackjack.Simulator.Simulation`, an example of which is given below.
+If
+* a `basic_strategy` dict is provided, containing a mapping between all player-dealer combinations and the respective play,
+* and the `strategy` method is _not_ overridden,

+then the strategy will be played as per the provided strategy mapping.
+An example of this can be found in the `basic_strategy.py` script.

 ```python
 from blackjack.Simulator import Simulation, GameDecision, Hand